Daylily-Informatics/UltraQC/docs/source/docs/installation/installation_prod.rst

    pip install psycopg2

-MegaQC can assess whether the database to use is ``postgresql``.
-If it is, it will try to connect as ``megaqc_user`` to the database ``megaqc`` on ``localhost:5432``.
-On failure, MegaQC will attempt to create the user and the database, and will then export the schema.
+UltraQC can assess whether the database to use is ``postgresql``.
+If it is, it will try to connect as ``ultraqc_user`` to the database ``ultraqc`` on ``localhost:5432``.
+On failure, UltraQC will attempt to create the user and the database, and will then export the schema.

 In order to make this happen, run :

 .. code:: bash

-   megaqc initdb
+   ultraqc initdb

 3.2 Using a MySQL database
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-Although PostgreSQL is highly recommended, MegaQC should work with other
+Although PostgreSQL is highly recommended, UltraQC should work with other
 SQL database back ends, such as MySQL.

    Please note that MySQL support is currently untested and unsupported.
-   If you use MegaQC with MySQL we’d love to hear about your experiences!
+   If you use UltraQC with MySQL we’d love to hear about your experiences!

 First, install MySQL:
 https://dev.mysql.com/doc/refman/5.7/en/installing.html

 Then install the `Python MySQL connector`_ (alternatively with the `PyPI package`_).

-Now, create a custom MegaQC configuration file somewhere and set the
+Now, create a custom UltraQC configuration file somewhere and set the
 environment variable ``MEGAQC_CONFIG`` to point to it.
 For example, in ``~/.bashrc``:

 .. code:: bash

-   export MEGAQC_CONFIG="/path/to/megaqc_config.yaml"
+   export MEGAQC_CONFIG="/path/to/ultraqc_config.yaml"

 Then in this file, set the following configuration key pair: